Dominant dystrophic epidermolysis bullosa

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 epidermolysis bullosa (EB), which is a group of rare inherited conditions in which the skin blisters extremely easily.
-GDDEB is one of the milder forms of EB, although the severity is variable.
+DDEB is one of the milder forms of EB, although the severity is variable.
 Blisters may be present at birth, but typically appear during early childhood; occasionally they do not develop until later in life.
 Blisters often become more numerous and tend to occur over vulnerable sites such as knees, ankles, elbows and knuckles.
 In adulthood, they usually become less frequent and scars fade.
-Other signs and symptoms of GDDEB may include dystrophic or absent nails, constipation, dental caries and swallowing problems.
+Other signs and symptoms of DDEB may include dystrophic or absent nails, constipation, dental caries and swallowing problems.
 It is caused by mutations in the COL7A1 gene and is inherited in an autosomal dominant manner.
-Treatment typically includes treating blisters and avoiding infection.Generalized dominant dystrophic epidermolysis bullosa (GDDEB) is a type of
+Treatment typically includes treating blisters and avoiding infection.Dominant dystrophic epidermolysis bullosa (DDEB) is a type of

-- Genetics Home Reference (GHR) contains information on Generalized dominant dystrophic epidermolysis bullosa.
+- Genetics Home Reference (GHR) contains information on Dominant dystrophic epidermolysis bullosa.
 This website is maintained by the National Library of Medicine.

 - MedlinePlus was designed by the National Library of Medicine to help you research your health questions, and it provides more information about this topic.

 - The National Institute of Arthritis and Musculoskeletal and Skin Diseases (NIAMS) support research into the causes, treatment, and prevention of arthritis and musculoskeletal and skin diseases, the training of basic and clinical scientists to carry out this research, and the dissemination of information on research progress in these diseases.
 Click on the link to view information on this topic.